-Author’s Note: This article “San Francisco’s Main Tourist Attractions” is one of 30 chapters in my book/ebook Northern California Travel: The Best Options.
-That book is available in English as a book/ebook and also as an ebook in Chinese.
+Author’s Note: This article “San Francisco’s Main Tourist Attractions” is one of 30 chapters in my travel guidebook/ebook Northern California Travel: The Best Options.
+That book is available also as an ebook in Chinese.
+My other Northern California travel guidebook/ebook with parallel content is my newest book Northern California History Travel Adventures: 35 Suggested Trips.
 Several of my books on California can be seen on my Amazon Author Page.

 By Lee Foster